 PSU Linux Cluster

 There will be (roughly) weekly homework assignments and three midterm exams

 (one will be during final exams week).

-When I grade homework problems or exam questions,
+When I grade homework problems or exam questions or course,

 I use a scale something like this: